powerman/Narada/README.md

     Define type of logging: `syslog` (default if this file not exists) or `file`.
-If set to `syslog` then `config/log/output` should contain path to syslog's unix socket (like `var/log.sock` or `/dev/log`).
+If set to `syslog` then `config/log/output` should contain path to syslog's UNIX socket (like `var/log.sock` or `/dev/log`).
     `narada-new` initialize this file with `syslog` value.

 - `config/log/output`

-    File name where project applications should write their logs: either unix socket (to syslog-compatible daemon) or usual file (or `/dev/stdout`).
+    File name where project applications should write their logs: either UNIX socket (to syslog-compatible daemon) or usual file (or `/dev/stdout`).
     `narada-new` initialize this file with `var/log.sock` value.